lauren-west/cs124/docs/design.md

 - User D requested for less clutter in the log in screen - simply seperating our log in sections and sign up sections would do much to facilitate easy access to our app.
 - User E wanted an option to use Google to log in in order to make the process faster.
 - User A wanted an indicator for sharead lists.

+User A did not know how to escape autozoom.
+We thus disabled this feature that automatically occurs when clicking on an input box.

 ## Final Design
 ### Implemented Features: